December 23, 2019

 With constant access to my smart device, my purchasing habits have also changed.
 I don’t wait until Saturday afternoon to go to a big box store to buy a new TV.
 Instead, if an email with a great offer pops up in my inbox, I am willing to make a purchase anytime day or night for that new television.
 I shop online anywhere, at any time, through any one of my connected devices.

 And I’m not the only one.
 This new level of connectivity has created an entirely new category of buyers defined as the “always-on consumer.”
-The “always-on consumer” is a consumer who is connected to three connected devices every day, goes online multiple times a day, and does so from at least three different locations, as initially defined by Forrester in this article.
+The “always-on consumer” is a consumer who is connected to three connected devices every day, goes online multiple times a day, and does so from multiple different locations, as initially defined by Forrester in this article.
 This consumer has grown to be 48 percent of the population, up from 25 percent in 2010, according to the Vivaldi Always-on Consumer 2014 study.

 And if I am compelled to buy something online, I expect a fast load time and a seamless experience.
 Whether it’s 2 p.m. or 2 a.m., I expect connectivity, responsiveness, and prompt answers to questions as I shop around.
 In fact, I demand that from brands in order to be loyal.